artileda/onigura/README.md

 I am a student and intrested with programming especially functional and system programming, but not limited to thing still relevance with computer science.

-Another details : FOSS supporter, Data scientist wanna be, and love solving problem.
+Another details :
+ - Data scientist wanna be
+ - FOSS supporter
+ - Indie Maker
+ - Love solving problem

 ### Sites